 What?
 Too harsh?
 You’ve never seen your mother beaten.
 Never been beaten yourself.
 You’ve never discovered that rage within yourself and wondered where it came from.
 Walk a mile in my shoes.
 In a partner I wanted someone that would have my back because she wanted to protect me as much as I wanted to protect her.
 I taught my daughter to defend herself, that it was okay to defend herself.
 If women are our equals, they don’t need our permission to be in our faces all the time.
 They simply will be, and we (the men) will just have to take it.
 Hopefully we’ll manage as well as the women have.

-Editor’s note.
 I’ve been sitting on this one for quite a while.
-What we did to Hillary Clinton was misogyny. she’s not the only victim.
+What we did to Hillary Clinton was misogyny and she’s not the only victim of our misogyny.
 Apologize to your daughters and your wives.
 Thank them for not gutting your heartless ass.
-I have also de-oranged this one.
-You are welcome.
+That they haven’t thought about doing this is possibly because they are also misogynists.
+It is also possible that women don’t contemplate life in that way.
+You should also be thankful for that fact, if it is one.

 I want to tell you a story.
 No, scratch that introduction.
 This is not something I want to do.
 I need to tell you a story.
 This is a story that has needed to be told for quite some time.
 It’s a true story, so I will take a little literary license with the details to masque the identities of those involved; but the story remains true enough that those involved will know the truth of this story.
 Both the guilty and the innocent will know the truth of this.